15 Great Pop Songs for Piano: Classics, Modern Hits and More

 A school-dance classic that sounds great on piano

-We've come to our first monster hit of the '90s, Robbie Williams' "Angels."
+We've come to another monster hit from the '90s, Robbie Williams' "Angels."
 A school-disco classic in the UK and Australia but virtually unknown in the US, it's another piano power ballad perfect for sing-alongs—and a pure declaration of love that millions of adults around the world can sing word-for-word.

 13. Gary Jules – Mad World (2001)